Travel to Bristol

 When to travel

-If you have arranged to live in a University of Bristol residence aim to arrive when your accommodation opens.
-Our Accommodation Office will contact you with this information.
+If you will be living in a University of Bristol residence, aim to arrive when your accommodation opens.
+We will contact you with information about residence opening dates and times.

 If you have already arranged private accommodation, check with your landlord when you can move in before you book your travel.